Embracing Hygge with your knitting and crochet

 The foundations of Hygge lies more in the tactile and sensory experience.
 You can choose yarns that are not only visually appealing but also soft to the touch, so you can experience the pleasure from working with materials that bring a sense of comfort, as well as producing a finished piece that will feel cosy and warm.

-Natural fibres, like wools or alpaca, are perfect to elevate the cosiness level of your projects.
+Natural fibres, like wools or alpaca, are therefore perfect to elevate the cosiness level of your projects.

 Hands touching a crochet neck cosy, made in a chunky yarn with a tactile stitch pattern.